 1. Diego Maradona to Sheffield United

-In 1978, Argentina famously won their first ever World Cup on home soil.
+In 1978, Argentina famously won their first-ever World Cup on home soil.
 It was a victory that would result in many of their famous players becoming much sought after by clubs around the world, particularly in England.
-Two of the squad, Osvaldo Ardiles and Ricardo Villa landed at Tottenham Hotspur, and both would go onto have hugely successful careers in the English game.
+Two of the squad, Osvaldo Ardiles and Ricardo Villa landed at Tottenham Hotspur, and both would go on to have hugely successful careers in the English game.
 Villa’s famously scored one of the greatest FA Cup final goals you’ll ever see.
 He twisted, danced and sidestepped his way through half of the Manchester City team to score the winning goal in the 1981 FA Cup final replay.
 Ardiles meanwhile, would end up playing for Spurs for 10 years and would later become the club’s manager after a spell with Newcastle.

 Defender Alberto Tarantini, also a member of the 1978 squad would also land in England, at Birmingham City, but his time in England lasted less than a year and he would play just 23 games for Blues.
 However, English Football almost played host to one of the greatest footballers of all time, Diego Maradona.
-Maradona at the time was just a 17 year old kid playing for Argentinos Juniors.
-He had already been earmarked for stardom and had made his Argentina debut at the age of 16,`but had controversially been left out of the 1978 on account of his lack of experience.
+Maradona at the time was just a 17-year-old kid playing for Argentinos Juniors.
+He had already been earmarked for stardom and had made his Argentina debut at the age of 16, but had controversially been left out of the 1978 team on account of his lack of experience.
 Still, this didn’t stop Sheffield United, then in the Second Division (Championship) from trying to sign the future great.
 Maradona was actually offered to the Blades for a cool £200,000 and manager Harry Haslem was keen to sign him.
 However, the Sheffield United board decided that the fee was far too expensive and instead opted for River Plate midfielder Alejandro Sabella, who cost the club a mere £160,000.

 Sabella had a fairly decent career in English football, turning out for the Blades and Leeds United, but you cannot help but imagine just how different Sheffield United’s history and Diego Maradona’s career might have been had the board coughed up the extra £40,000.